KevinThomasNY/Redux-Post-App/README.md

 * **Todo Management:**
     * **Fetching Todos:** The application uses `createAsyncThunk` to asynchronously fetch todos from [JSONPlaceholder](https://jsonplaceholder.typicode.com/todos).
 The todos slice handles the async states to update the UI accordingly.
-    * Add, delete, and mark todos as complete.
+    * Create, read, update, delete, and mark todos as complete.

 * **Theme Customization:**
     * Switch between light and dark modes using the Context API.